mutse/love/README.md

 Now, you can also find & install it from [uApp Explorer](https://uappexplorer.com/app/love.mutse).

 ## Build
-You can get the source code from github with git, and then build it as following command:
+You can get the source code from github with git, and then build it as following commands:

 ```bash
 $ git clone https://github.com/mutse/love.git